fluthjs/fluth-doc/docs/en/api/observable.md

   Actively executes the current node, using data from the last time the stream passed through this node.
 If the node has never been executed before, it won't execute.
   :::warning
-  Executing the current node will also execute nodes after the current node's `then`, equivalent to pushing the stream at the current node with the current node's old data
+  Executing the current node will also execute nodes after the current node's then, equivalent to pushing the stream at the current node with the current node's old data
   :::

 - Example